ajc150/Selective-Electroplating/README.md

   * Platform used in this project - Candle.
 Other personal favorites are equally as viable.
 * Plastic Funnel or Nozzle Tip (3D printed)
   * Mounted to the CNC spindle holder; serves as the outlet for controlled electrolyte flow.
   * Two files attached, a [1 mm nozzle](main/Funnel1mmnozzle.stl) and a [2 mm nozzle](main/Funnel2mmnozzle.stl).
 Can print using PLA.
-Should allow close contact between the anode and the plating surface.

-Tubing and Reservoir (optional)

-For feeding electrolyte to the nozzle using gravity or a small pump if continuous flow is desired.
+  * This project printed this file using an Ultimaker S3.
+If using another 3D printer, may need to adjust file tolerances.

-Clamp or Mount Adapter for Nozzle
+* Clamp or Mount Adapter for Nozzle

-Attaches the funnel/nozzle to the Z-axis tool holder of the CNC router.
+  * Attaches the funnel/nozzle to the Z-axis tool holder of the CNC router.
+  * One file attached, an [adapter for the benchtop 3018 CNC](main/FunneltoCNCAdapter.stl).
+If using another CNC router, may need to create a custom design.
+Can print using PLA.